Cole Motor Car Company: The Cole V-8

-Big news came in mid-1915: Only one year after Cadillac had pioneered the V-8 engine, and about at the same time as the mighty Cunningham V-8 debuted, Cole brought out its own V-8 powered automobile - and would stay with it until the very end of the make, dropping its Fours and Sixes after 1916.
+Big news came in mid-1915: Only one year after Cadillac had pioneered the V8 engine, and about at the same time as the mighty Cunningham V-8 debuted, Cole brought out its own V-8 powered automobile - and would stay with it until the very end of the make, dropping its Fours and Sixes after 1916.
 This engine had a displacement of 346.3 c.i. and delivered 39.2 HP.
 It was built by Northway, then a division of General Motors that also manufactured the V-8 for Cadillac.
 The car was named the Model 8-50.
 It had a 127 in wheelbase.
 Five body styles were available at prices between $1,785 and $3,250.
 Targeted at this level were, of course, Cadillac; Stearns-Knight, who came out with a sleeve-valve V-8 in 1916; or Lozier who drastically reduced its prices to about this level for its last season of existence.

 Positioned higher were, among others, the Mercer, the McFarlan, and the Packard, with prices starting at about $3,000; or the Kissel with three full lines of 4- and 6-cylinder cars that were only slightly less expensive.

 There were few changes for 1917.
 The car was now called the Model 860.
 There were five body styles at about the same price level.
 Some of them received quite flamboyant designations such as "Tuxedo Roadster", "Tourcoupe", and "Toursedan", of which a "Foredoor Toursedan" existed, probably a 2-door sedan.
 4193 Cole automobiles were manufactured in that year.